 Hospital and Outpatient Visitation Policy

-Designated visitors and visitors that meet the exception criteria must be at least 18 years of age and must be screened for symptoms of respiratory illness (fever, new onset cough, shortness of breath or diarrhea) in addition to other screening questions, prior to entering one of our hospitals.
-Visitors will be required to be masked at ALL times while in the facility.
+Visitors must be at least 18 years of age and must be screened for symptoms of respiratory illness (fever, new onset cough, shortness of breath or diarrhea) in addition to other screening questions, prior to entering one of our hospitals.
+Visitors are required to be masked in our facilities, including in patient rooms when staff members are present.
 Gators and bandanas are not permitted and masks must cover nose and mouth at all times.
 Visitors with symptoms will not be allowed entry.

 Hospital Inpatient, Observation, Emergency Services and Family Birth

-- Patients in the Emergency Department may have one (1) person accompany them and should remain at the bedside with the patient.
-Visitor may not come and go from ED.
+Patients in the Emergency Department may have two (2) people accompany them and should remain at the bedside with the patient.
+Visitors may not come and go from ED.

 Outpatient Surgery and Procedures

-- Minors undergoing a surgery or procedure may have one (1) parent or guardian accompany them for pre-op and post-op support.
+Minors undergoing a surgery or procedure may have two (2) parents/guardians accompany them for pre-op and post-op support.

 Outpatient Clinics, Oncology, Children's Therapy, Physical, Occupational and Speech Therapy, Sleep Medicine, Lab and Diagnostic Imaging

 - Visitors are required to wear a mask while in the facility, including the patient rooms.
-Failure to wear a mask in the patient room will result in a loss of visitation privilege.
+Failure to wear a mask in the patient room while staff are present will result in a loss of visitation privilege.
+Visitors may remove masks while eating in the Bistro, Café or coffee shop.

 - Visitors must wash hands or use hand sanitizer upon each entrance or exit of a patient room.